 Although measuring basal body temperature is a trivial matter, it is not easy to persist every day.
 If you want to see your own ovulation status, you have to keep recording your menstrual cycle for at least one period.
 It is a pity that although it is recorded and the results are seen, many sisters still don't know much about the level and rise of basal body temperature.
 Below is a summary of the 3 most frequently asked questions, to see if you also have these doubts?

-First of all, we know that the normal BBT chart with ovulation is a biphasic curve with obvious high temperature and low temperature areas.
+First of all, we know that the normal BBT chart in BBT tracking APP with ovulation is a biphasic curve with obvious high temperature and low temperature areas.
 The temperature difference between the high temperature zone and the low temperature zone is generally around 0.3°C-0.5°C. So when is the ovulation day?
 Is it the day with the highest basal body temperature or the day with the lowest?

 Generally speaking, the ovulation day is the day when the basal body temperature is the lowest.
 Before ovulation, our adrenal glands will secrete a small amount of progesterone, so everyone's basal body temperature is low temperature, generally around 36.2°C. When we ovulate, as the follicle ruptures, the estrogen levels in our body drop dramatically, leading to a drop in body temperature.
 After ovulation is over, the corpus luteum begins to secrete a large amount of progesterone and estrogen, so our body temperature will also rise sharply.
 Basal body temperature rises within 24-48 hours after ovulation.
 While it's likely that the day with the lowest basal body temperature is the day of ovulation, that's not always the case.
 Due to the influence of the ambient temperature and the operation of the thermometer, the basal body temperature is prone to errors, and each person's constitution is different.
 It may take 48 hours after ovulation for the body temperature to rise.
 In this way, the ovulation day is the day after the extremely low temperature.